plondon/born-defaults/README.md

 ## SCSS Partials

-Includes a _global.scss file with commonly extended classes such as .clear and .center
+Includes an  _global.scss file with commonly extended classes such as .clear and .center